The Official Facel Véga Car Club UK

 The Dyna Panhard

 A contract was quickly concluded with Panhard for the manufacture of small series bodies of the first Dyna (design by Panhard).
-Released in 1947, it was the first French production car with a bodywork largely made of aluminum.
+Released in 1947, it was the first French production car with a bodywork largely made of aluminium.
 Around 45,000 examples were produced.

 The Bentley Cresta